 Puppies need to go outside to pee, poop, meet people and other animals, and explore the world.
 But for the first few weeks of their lives they are also at risk from infections and diseases.
 Most experts agree that your puppy can go outside in your back yard from eight weeks old, but should wait to go on the ground outdoors in public until they are 16 weeks old.
-Today we’ll answer the important question of when puppies can go outside, and show you how to take your puppy out safely before 16 weeks old for socialization.

 - When can puppies go outside and not risk infection?